'Fly-tipping' is illegally dumped rubbish.

 Who cleans up fly-tipping?

-We will clear away rubbish that is left on the roadside, on pavements and on public land.
+We clear away dumped rubbish on roadsides, on pavements and on public land.

-Fly-tippers will be prosecuted.
-They can be required to pay the full clean-up costs to the council plus a fine of up to £50,000 and up to five years imprisonment as well as the loss of their driving licence.
+They can be required to pay the full clean-up costs plus a fine of up to £50,000 and up to five years imprisonment.
+They could also lose their driving licence.

 We can also issue fixed penalty notices of £300 to anyone found fly-tipping.